Saturday MLB scores, highlights, updates, news: Orioles snap poor pitching streak

 Minnesota Twins 4, Cleveland Indians 2 (box score)

-New York Mets at San Francisco Giants , (GameTracker)
+New York Mets 5, San Francisco Giants 2 (box score)

-Philadelphia Phillies at Arizona Diamondbacks , 10:10 p..m.
-ET (GameTracker)
+Philadelphia Phillies at Arizona Diamondbacks (GameTracker)

-Colorado Rockies at Los Angeles Dodgers , 10:10 p.m.
-ET (GameTracker)
+Colorado Rockies at Los Angeles Dodgers (GameTracker)

 O's avoid history